Kristof86/ce-argo-cd/README.md

 docker run -it -v %cd%:/workdir cbonami/ce-aks-cli
 ```

-Go to azure portal (https://portal.azure.com) and retrieve AKS connect info from the right AKS-cluster.
+On your host machine, point your browser to Azure portal (https://portal.azure.com) and retrieve AKS connect info from the right AKS-cluster.
 Click on the right cluster and in the 'Overview'-tab, you click 'Connect'.

 Inside container, log in to Azure and AKS: